2022 ACS National Convention

-Join us for the premier progressive legal gathering of the year, bringing together lawyers, law students, scholars, judges, activists, and policymakers to address some of the most urgent and challenging issues confronting our nation.
-Both our in-person and virtual programming will include an appearance by U.S. Supreme Court Justice Sonia Sotomayor and panels that will consider such timely issues as confronting the threat autocracy poses to democracy in this moment, responding to attacks on reproductive rights and the future of reproductive justice lawyering, and the ways in which progressive lawyers can engage with Truth, Racial Healing, and Transformation work.
-Convention will offer networking opportunities for both in-person attendees and virtual attendees.
-(As of June 2, 2022, registration for in-person attendance to the 2022 National Convention is closed due to capacity.
+The premier progressive legal gathering of the year, bringing together lawyers, law students, scholars, judges, activists, and policymakers took place June 16-18 in Washington, D.C., where we addressed some of the most urgent and challenging issues confronting our nation.
+We kicked off the week with our special guest speaker, U.S. Supreme Court Justice Sonia Sotomayor, and convened panels that considered such timely issues as confronting the threat autocracy poses to democracy in this moment, responding to attacks on reproductive rights and the future of reproductive justice lawyering, and the ways in which progressive lawyers can engage with Truth, Racial Healing, and Transformation work.

 SCHEDULE